 A VPN lets you access foreign streaming services that are blocked or geo-restricted in your country, no matter where you are really located.
 Just connect to a VPN server in the country, and as far as the internet is concerned, you're there!

 For example, by connecting to a VPN server in the United States you can unblock a wide range of US-only Netflix content.
 The American version of the service has more TV shows and movies than any other country's Netflix catalog.
 This is why it has become popular for people to use a VPN with Netflix.

 As well as streaming Netflix content not available in your location, you can use a VPN to unblock YouTube videos and much more.
 This works by enabling you to get around regional restrictions by pretending to be in a country where the video you want to watch is not blocked.

 Or, if you use a VPN server in the UK, you can watch BBC iPlayer abroad for free.

 Protects you from hackers

 How do you know the Wi-Fi at your local coffee shop is secure?
 Answer... you don't.
-This goes for free public Wi-Fi everywhere.
-And using insecure Wi-Fi is an open invitation for criminal hackers to steal your sensitive data.
+This goes for free public Wi-Fi no matter where you use it.
+Using insecure Wi-Fi is an open invitation for criminal hackers to try and steal your data.

 A VPN will protect you when using all forms of public Wi-Fi because your data is securely encrypted.